EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 *Skipped for now.*

-> Exercise 3.35 [★] The representationswe have seen so far are inefficient, because they build a new closure every time
+> Exercise 3.35 [★] The representations we have seen so far are inefficient, because they build a new closure every
-> the procedure is retrieved.
+> time the procedure is retrieved.
 But the closure is the same every time.
 We can build the closures only once, by putting
 > the value in a vector of length 1 and building an explicit circular structure, like
 >
 > *TODO: Add this figure later.*